isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 </div>
 <p><em>Figure 4.
 The dimensions of the Universe from extremely small (right part) to unthinkable large (left part), with humans seemingly in the middle.&nbsp;Meijer, Dirk.
 (2014).
 The Universe as a Cyclic Organized Information System: John Wheeler’s World Revisited.
 NeuroQuantology.
 13. 10.14704/nq.2015.13.1.798.</em>
 </p>
+<p>While Assoc.
+Prof. Tan explored the theoretical foundations of string
-<p>Next, Dr. Joyce Koh Beetuan's talk “In Search of the Music of String Theory”
+theory from a scientist's point of a view, Dr. Joyce Koh Beetuan's talk “In Search of the Music of String Theory” walked attendees through her creative process translating scientific theories into sound as a musician.
-introduced her perspective as a musician, walking attendees through her creative process translating scientific theories into sound.
-She discussed her early inspirations from science writing such as <em>The Elegant Universe </em>by Brian Greene and a <a href="https://www.ias.edu/sites/default/files/sns/string(3).pdf" rel="noopener noreferrer nofollow" target="_blank"><u>2002 article</u></a> in <em>Astronomy </em>by
+She discussed her early inspirations from science writing, such as <em>The Elegant Universe </em>by Brian Greene and a <a href="https://www.ias.edu/sites/default/files/sns/string(3).pdf" rel="noopener noreferrer nofollow" target="_blank"><u>2002 article</u></a> in <em>Astronomy </em>by
-Edward Witten, which prompted her to wonder about whether she could bring the one-dimensional strings to life through the strings of musical instruments like violins.
-She drew analogies between how vibrations in string theory produce different elementary particles like electrons, photons, and neutrinos and how vibrations in musical instruments produce harmonics.&nbsp;</p>
+Edward Witten, which prompted her to wonder whether she could bring the strings of string theory to life through the strings of musical instruments like violins.
+She drew analogies between how vibrations in string theory produce different elementary particles like electrons, photons, and neutrinos, and how vibrations in musical instruments produce harmonics.&nbsp;</p>
 <p>[ATTACH PHOTO OF IMPROMPTU VIOLIN AUDIENCE PERFORMANCE]</p>
 <p>Using this analogy as the basis for her 2010 multimedia production, <em>On the String</em>,
-Dr. Joyce Koh Beetuan set out to imagine what “the music of the universe” might sound like if “we could hear the sounds of these tiny strings of energy.”
+Dr. Koh set out to imagine what “the music of the universe” might sound like if “we could hear the sounds of these tiny strings of energy.”
 Participants were treated to a short video snippet from <em>On the String</em>, “a live music performance by 16 musicians, including the pipa and harpsichord, and two new interactive sound sculptures.”&nbsp;</p>
 <p>[ATTACH PHOTO OF ON THE STRING MULTIMEDIA WORK]</p>
 <p>Dr. Joyce Koh Beetuan shared behind-the-scenes content from the production,